Issacwww/INFSCI2711/README.md

 ---

-This project is an data warehouse backend connected with MySql, MongoDB, InfluxDB
+This project is an data warehouse backend connected with MySql, MongoDB